Open-Finance-Lab/Chat_XBRL/CIK/README.md

 3. Retrieving the 10-K Filings
 The retrieved 10-K filings are saved to the specified output folder.
 The program checks if the folder exists, and if not, it creates the directory.
 The 10-K documents (HTML or TXT) are then saved with the company CIK as the file name and year.

+10/22/24
+- Added functionality to process 100 queries instead of 40 queries
+- Only extract XML files